akabbeke/py_racket/README.md

 # py_racket
-A python implementation of the Racket language
+This is an incomplete python implementation of the Racket language.
+It currently supports:
+* Aritmetic functions
+* Boolean logic
+* Conditional statements
+* Function definition
+* `cons`, `first` and `rest`
+* Empty
+* `check-except`

+I'm currently in the UW CS135 course for functional programming.
+I'm updating this project with more language features as the course progresses.

 # Example
 ```python